When BBC Antiques Roadshow returned to Windermere Jetty in the Lake District there was great excitement from ‘Swallows and Amazons’ fans.

 For details on the BBC Antiques Roadshow website, please click here They tell me they, “would be delighted to hear of any developments that may occur following the transmission of the programme.
 For instance, further information about the history of an item occasionally comes to light or a decision is taken to put the featured piece up for sale.
 Should you have any such news, please contact the Antiques Roadshow Office at email@example.com.

-The episode ‘Windermere Jetty 2 – series 43’ will be on BBC iPlayer here
+The episode ‘Windermere Jetty 2 – series 43’ is on BBC iPlayer here

 You can listen to Sophie chatting about the experience on BBC Radio Cumbria here